Skip to main content

 • the Northern Ireland Public Service Ombudsman

-• anyone in the Northern Ireland Civil Service receiving the maximum salary of the Grade 5 scale
+• anyone in the Northern Ireland Civil Service on a salary which is not lower than the maximum of the Grade 5 scale

 • the Chief Electoral Officer and anyone appointed to work with the Chief Electoral Officer